 The purpose of the meeting was to discuss potential areas of collaboration between the Geneva Centre and the International Eurasia Press Fund in the framework of the promotion and advancement of human rights at a global level.

-Options to initiate joint initiatives between both think-thanks to promote mutual understanding and cooperative relations between people were likewise explored by the parties.
+Options to initiate joint initiatives between both think-tanks to promote mutual understanding and cooperative relations between people were likewise explored by the parties.

 In this connection, Ambassador Jazairy informed the International Eurasia Press Fund delegation that the Geneva Centre has been extended an invitation by the Organizing Committee of the 2019 Baku Forum to organize a conference, during the 5th World Forum on Intercultural Dialogue to be held from 2-3 May 2019 in Baku, on the interplay between religions and equal citizenship rights.